informatics-isi-edu/facebase-docs/docs/_docs/submitting-basic/Data-Submission-Key-Concepts.md

 FaceBase has adopted [external, standardized "vocabulary" a.k.a. "ontology"](https://en.wikipedia.org/wiki/Ontology_(information_science)) for most terminology used to describe data.
 These include experiment types, species, age and development stages, anatomical terms, phenotypes, syndromes, gene nomenclature, and others.
-Most vocabulary terms are managed by FaceBase.
+Most vocabulary terms are sourced by FaceBase.
 If you cannot find a term that you need in order to describe your data, please [contact us](mailto:help@facebase.org).
 For additional information, see the [NCBO BioPortal](https://bioportal.bioontology.org/).